-If you want more protection (and assurance that your data will remain accessible even if that one data center fails), you could instead replicated data across multiple data centers, either within the same region or using multiple cloud regions.
+If you want more protection (and assurance that your data will remain accessible even if that one data center fails), you could instead replicate data across multiple data centers, either within the same region or using multiple cloud regions.

-Learn more about Azure Blob storage geo-replication in our article comparing geo redundancy features of the most popular cloud storage providers:
+Learn more about Azure Blob storage geo-replication in our article comparing geo-redundancy features of the most popular cloud storage providers: